wtbarnes/synthesizAR/docs/tutorial.rst

 ------------------------------------------------
 Now that we have the 3D magnetic field, we can trace magnetic fieldlines through the volume,

-    >>> fieldlines = extrapolator.trace_fieldlines(B_field, 100, verbose=False, notebook=False)
+    >>> coordinates, field_strengths = extrapolator.trace_fieldlines(B_field, 100, verbose=False, notebook=False)

 Each entry in our fieldline list contains 1) the coordinates of the fieldline as a `~astropy.coordinates.SkyCoord` object and 2) the magnitude of the magnetic field strength.
-We can then use these fieldlines and the associated magnetogram to construct our `~synthesizAR.Field` object,
+We can then use these fieldlines and the associated magnetogram to construct our `~synthesizAR.Skeleton` object,

-    >>> active_region = synthesizAR.Field(magnetogram, fieldlines)
+    >>> active_region = synthesizAR.Skeleton.from_coordinates(coordinates, field_strengths)

 Note that we need not construct the fieldlines in this manner.
 Similary, we could get the fieldlines using some other method (e.g. the `pfss package from SSW <http://www.lmsal.com/~derosa/pfsspack/>`_) and construct our active region in exactly the same way.